LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 being very encouraging.

 For each word or phrase from the vocabulary, give me a paraphrase and a short example text with the word or phrase replaced by a line.
-Then, let me guess the missing words.
+Let me guess the missing word or phrase.
+Then continue with the next word or phrase.
+Do not tell me what word or phrase you are quizzing me about before I have had a guess.

 Use British English.
 The example texts should not be longer than 80 words.